jaqobb-playground/story-hub/.github/README.md

-# StoryHub
+# Story Hub

-StoryHub is a novel and comic reader app for iOS.
+Novel and comic reader for iOS.

 ## Introduction